mrchimp/tock/readme.md

 ## Features ##

+* Constantly corrects time based on the system clock - won't go out of time.
 * Can be used to count up from 0:00 or down from a given time.
 * Can call a callback function every tick (10 milliseconds) and (for countdown clocks) when the clock reaches 0:00.
 * Pretty much accurate to about 10 milliseconds (0.01 seconds).